ZPTXDev/Quaver/CONTRIBUTING.md

 ## Prerequisites
 In order to ensure that Quaver runs during development, the prerequisites in [README.md](README.md#prerequisites) must be satisfied first.

-I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) if you do not have an IDE of choice.
+I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) if you do not currently use an IDE.

 Here are the additional prerequisites for development:
 - [Git](https://git-scm.com/) ([setup steps here](https://docs.github.com/en/get-started/quickstart/set-up-git))